-The staff working on our emergency ambulances are either paramedics or emergency medical technicians.
+The staff working on our emergency ambulances are either paramedics, emergency medical technicians or emergency ambulance crews.
 They respond to a wide variety of calls but mainly to serious or life-threatening calls.

 We carry a full range of equipment on our emergency ambulances, including electrocardiogram (ECG) machines to monitor a patient’s heart and defibrillators which can restart the heart if a patient goes in to cardiac arrest.

-Our A&E support crews also go to patients in an ambulance.
-But they deal with patients who do not need the clinical skills of a paramedic or emergency medical technician, nor an ambulance on flashing blue lights.
+Our Non-Emergency Transport Service crews also go to patients in an ambulance.
+But they help patients who do not need the clinical skills of a paramedic, emergency medical technician or emergency ambulance crew nor an ambulance on flashing blue lights.

 The staff who form these crews have been trained in basic life-support and help to keep our emergency ambulances free to attend patients who are seriously hurt or unwell.

-They deal with a variety of patients, including elderly people who have fallen at home, transfers to hospices and children with high temperatures.
+They aid a variety of patients, including elderly people who have fallen at home, transfers to hospices and children with high temperatures.